 - All water remaining in any water container should be disposed of so that the container is empty. - (ii) The outside of external water containers should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.
 Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose.
-Water should then be put into the container, swirled round and then emptied out. - (iii) All containers should then be totally filled with water containing an appropriate disinfectant / sterilising

-- solution and allowed to stand for the recommended contact time (e.g. Milton for 15 minutes). - (iv) The solution should be emptied from the container. - (v) The opening of the any container should be cleaned thoroughly with an appropriate pre-prepared wipe impregnated with a disinfectant / sterilising solution. - (vi) External containers should be inverted whilst stored overnight (if possible). - (vii) Containers must be filled with mains water only and mains water only should be used for the above cleaning procedure. - (viii) On no account should garden hoses be used to fill water tanks.
+Water should then be put into the container, swirled round and then emptied out. - (iii) All containers should then be totally filled with water containing an appropriate disinfectant / sterilising solution and allowed to stand for the appropriate contact time. - (iv) The solution should be emptied from the container. - (v) External containers should be inverted whilst stored overnight (if possible). - (vi) Containers must be filled with mains water only and mains water only should be used for the above cleaning procedure. - (vii) On no account should garden hoses be used to fill water tanks